jb-the-dev/netflix-n-thrill/notes.md

 1. If `show_id` isn't explicitly added, the default create/post functionality seems to be starting at 1 for any new shows added.
 2. Not fixed.
 Creating a new show currently only works when `show_id` is explicitly named and unique

+### Reading show_id:
+1. The showExists() validation that is calling the `service.read()` function is not currently working as expected, and thus preventing the PUT and DELETE functionality from currently working.
+Errors are thrown on Postman, and a show object is not being returned from the API call.
+Did not have time to deepdive to troubleshoot

 If there was more time:
 - fixed bug with `show_id` on creating new shows